shuklak13/Amazon_Product_Quality/README.md

 For us, because the dataset are so huge, we only did experiment on products of "Office Supplies" category.
 We compare the "reputation" with the <b>actual average rating</b>, <b>number of review</b> and <b>product ranking</b> from Amazon website.
 We first extract all product IDs from dataset and then build a "web scraper" to retrieve information from corresponding products.

 # Current Results
-paramter setting: sigma = 0.1 alpha = 0.3 beta = 0.6
+paramter setting: delta = 0.1 alpha = 0.3 beta = 0.6

-- sigma - probabilities that a positive user rates a positive product negatively; "noise factor"
+- delta - probabilities that a positive user rates a positive product negatively; "noise factor"
 - alpha - probabilities that a positive user rates a negative product positively
 - beta  - probabilities that a negative user rates a positive product positively